 Notably, our study showed that the plasma endpoint closely linked to CYP2D6 activity is active metabolite-to-precursor ratio, as three quarters (68-82%) of the variability of E/DMT was explained by CYP2D6 diplotype while plasma endoxifen variability was predictable to a lesser extent (39-58%).
 Because the E/DMT ratio is less susceptible to metabolite fluctuations caused by non-compliance and alternate clearance pathways independent of CYP2D6, our findings indicate the necessity to consider the E/DMT endpoint when linking CYP2D6 with TAM metabolism and possibly outcome.
 Importantly, CYP2D6 inhibitor use in our study was less than 1% in postmenopausal Caucasians, Asians, and Arabs (unknown in premenopausal Caucasians), and other factors influencing endoxifen formation were accounted for by adjusting for CYP2C9*2, *3 and CYP3A5*3 variants.
 Therefore, the E/DMT – based translations of diplotypes into metabolizer phenotypes TAM5 and TAM3 with or without downgrading of *10 activity, respectively, likely provide an accurate estimate of CYP2D6-dependent endoxifen formation capacity and is superior to previous assignments such as TAM16,9 and the codeine score10.
 Of note, PM alleles have highest discriminatory power with up to 9x% of the E/DMT variability explained by CYP2D6, while suspect outliers not linked with CYP2D6 are more frequently seen with higher AS supporting the notion of a higher likelihood of EM and UM misclassifications.
 Notably, since the active drug rather than the metabolic ratio is effective in inhibiting cancer cell growth, it will be important to elucidate additional factors that influence endoxifen variability and to evaluate the clinical relevance of either plasma biomarker.

 In summary, we provided an improved algorithm to predict a large quantity of variable TAM metabolism by CYP2D6 underscoring its essential role in drug bioactivation towards endoxifen independent of age and ethnicity.
 Model predictions must be adjusted for known covariates, should utilize phenotype classifications that quantitatively account for allele-dosage effects, and should consider E/DMT ratio as the plasma endpoint most directly linked to CYP2D6.
-Our improved TAM-specific CYP2D6 activity assignments may shed new light on linking the CYP2D6 genotype with endoxifen formation and TAM outcome prediction aiding to select patients for TAM dose increase or aromatase inhibitor treatment.
+Our improved TAM-specific CYP2D6 activity assignments may shed new light on linking the CYP2D6 genotype with endoxifen formation and TAM outcome prediction aiding the selection of patients for TAM dose increase or aromatase inhibitor treatment.

 Acknowledgments